It is erroneous and dangerous to assume that because a patient eagerly takes opioids that he/she is a good candidate for the drug.

 For example, like many narcotic pain killers, opioids can/do produce mood, sleep, anxiety and cognitive changes.
 Patients in pain sleep poorly, not only quantity of sleep but quality of sleep.
 What is the impact of Oxycontin on sleep architecture?
 Certainly the drug can produce drowsiness, but does it permit effective sleep and what does the patient do when deprived of sleep?
 Often, if made available, they take more medication.
 One dire consequence is that they “borrow” from friends, relatives or the community.

 Additionally, what is your goal in the use of the drug?
 Is it to permit the patient reasonable pain management while he/she learns ways of coping with the pain without narcotics?
 Or is the medication prescribed, the patient merely warned not to take more than prescribed and then chastised about dire consequences when he/she calls between refills due to running out of the medication.

 Additionally, what plans are being made to wean the patient from the medication?
-They will eventual _settle_ their workers_ compensation claim.
-Are you expecting their family physician to prescribe, titrate and manage this drug?

 What is the patient doing with his/her days; eagerly awaiting the next prescribed dose?
 This is not uncommon.
 Watching television, eating and gaining weight, depressed and lonely, fearful and helpless, they wait for the medication.